BikeToExplore/web/_posts/2023-12-19-endretnavn.md

 ## Why ultra racing?

-It's been more than four months since I decided I wanted to race **[The trans continental race (TCR)] (https://www.lostdot.cc/race-brand/transcontinental).
+It's been more than four months since I decided I wanted to race **[The trans continental race (TCR)](https://www.lostdot.cc/race-brand/transcontinental).
 Since then, I have been asking myself **WHY**.
 All I know is that I want adventures without sacrificing my current life.

 I am one of those people who dream about going on big adventures, but when I finally do, I always end up racing to get back home.
 I always feel bad for rushing home, so I figured ultra racing might be the balance for me.

-**My goal is to race TCR < 12 hours.** That is what I'm training for.
+*My goal is to race TCR < 12 hours.* That is what I'm training for.
 It might be too ambitious, but for me, there is no motivation in chasing a goal that I know I can already do.

 Many would advise to do some shorter events first.
 But for me, it’s not really about waiting until I feel ready.
 I’m not afraid to fail.
 Failing is sometimes the only way to learn.

-**I want the TCR experience because that’s what ignited my ultra spark.** So I'm not going to wait (if I get a spot in 2024).
+I want the TCR experience because that’s what ignited my ultra spark.
+So I'm not going to wait (if I get a spot in 2024).

 This is how I have always done it.
 I raced my first DH national championship one month after I got my first DH bike.
 I spent most of my training runs standing around being scared.
 I was mostly by myself, and I did not feel ready at all.
 I had to learn while I was racing.
 All I know is that there is no way I would have progressed as fast if I waited until I felt ready.
 I believe racing is the fastest way to improve, as it forces you out of your comfort zone.